dadouf/SubAppBarPanel/README.md

 ## TODOs

-* Make it appear correctly in edit mode in Android Studio
+* Make it appear correctly in edit mode in Android Studio.
-* Instead of a slidingQuantity, provide a dimension for overlap when expanded
+* Instead of a `slidingQuantity`, provide a dimension for overlap when expanded.
-* Increase the interaction with the AppBarLayout: dragging actions, etc.
+* Increase the interaction with the `AppBarLayout`: dragging actions, etc.
+* It should be possible to improve the performance of the `SubAppBarPanel$ScrollingViewBehavior`.

 ## Installation